Auxilor/auxilor.github.io/docs/ecopets/how-to-make-a-custom-pet.md

 ---
-title: How to make a custom Pet
+title: How to make a Pet
 sidebar_position: 1
 ---